Identification and Estimation of Spillover Effects in Randomized Experiments: Setup

-Given the distribution of treated siblings within households, there are several reasons to expect spillover effects in this study.
-On the one hand, the cash transfer may alleviate a financial constraint that was preventing the parents from sending their children to school on a regular basis.
-The program could also help raise awareness on the importance of school attendance, encouraging parents to worry more about sending their children to school.
+As a motivating example, consider a program in which parents in low-income households receive a cash transfer from the government provided their children are enrolled in school and reach a required level of attendance.
+Suppose that this conditional cash transfer program is evaluated using a randomized pilot in which children are randomly selected to participate.
+There are several reasons to expect within-household spillovers from this program.
+On the one hand, the cash transfer may alleviate financial constraints that were preventing the parents from sending their children to school on a regular basis.
+The program could also help raise awareness on the importance of school attendance.
 In both these cases, untreated children may indirectly benefit from the program when they have a treated sibling.
 On the other hand, the program could create incentives for the parents to reallocate resources towards their treated children and away from their untreated siblings, decreasing school attendance for the latter.
-In all cases, ignoring spillover effects can underestimate the costs and benefits of this policy.
+In all cases, ignoring spillover effects can severely underestimate the costs or the benefits of this policy.

 Moreover, these alternative scenarios have drastically different implications on how to assign the program when scaling it up.
 In the first two situations, treating one child per household can be a cost-effective way to assign the treatment, whereas in the second case, treating all the children in a household can be more beneficial.

-With these ideas in mind, the goal of this paper is to analyze conditions under which spillover effects can be precisely defined, identified and estimated.
+An accurate assessment of spillovers is therefore crucial for the analysis and design of public policies.